geekmister/geekmister/README.md

 6. Now, i not found translation extension for vscode!
 Yeah, i can try to do it.
 7. I think...
 Can i to integrate like functions of emjoi and shiled and badge in vscode.
 Realtion write like all both to integrate in vscode extension.
 8. I need to do a chinese emjoi picker because supported english currently.
 This is [Emjoi picker demo](https://github-emoji-picker.rickstaa.dev/), to read source code into [Emjoi picker source code](https://github.com/rickstaa/github-emoji-picker)
+9. I have a idea becasue the [WeChatMsg](https://github.com/geekmister/WeChatMsg/tree/master) project that get MacOS, Android, iOS data to compare then merge.

 # Use resources 👍 👍 👍